 - Determine various ways of “input”: discussion, chat, hands-on, projects, small quizzes, experiential.
 Need ideas?

 - Make sure you have a syllabus statement about accommodations and name a commitment to working with students with disabilities as part of course access.

 - Allow for electronic devices in your course for all; faculty can set parameters on recordings in keeping with Macalester’s policies.

 - Consider a wide variety of experiences for learning: flipped classes, chats for discussion, pair-share discussion, credit for experiential work.

 - Record lectures and share on platforms (voicethread).

 - Consider the flexibility of attendance and alternative ways of “seat learning”.
 How is attendance essential to learning in your course?

 - Consider deadline extensions including what is reasonable for extensions and where do limits exists?

-- Consider note-taking.
-Can you institute group notetaking/shared documents or collaborations for notes?
-Use Google Docs for Crowd-Sourced Notetaking (George Williams, Chronicle of Higher Ed)
+- Institute group notetaking/shared documents or collaborations for notes?
+Use Google Docs for Crowd-Sourced Notetaking (G. Williams, Chronicle of Higher Ed)

-- Provide course materials/deadlines for papers and exams ahead of time as much as possible.
+- Provide syllabus/course materials/deadlines for papers and exams ahead of time as much as possible.